JoeLago/mhag/trunk/README.txt

 Proposed MHAG code/output wiki : mhag.wetpaint.com

 About MHAG:
 MHAG is a FREE armor set manager for Video Game series: Monster Hunter.
-It is designed for Monster Hunter Tri (Wii), and it will support Monster Hunter Portable/Freedom 3rd (PSP).
+It is designed for Monster Hunter Tri (Wii), and it supports Monster Hunter Portable/Freedom 3rd (PSP).
 MHAG has a calculator, a viwer and a generator, making it an outstanding tool to manage and design your own armor sets.
      1. Why MHAG:
      There are a few calculators available online already.
 So why am I developing MHAG?
      1) MHAG is a light-weighted FREE JAVA program, so once you have it, you have it forever.
 Remember our favorate armor database set http://mhdb.xengi.org/mh3/armory.php is gone, together with our armor data.